Ann-Holmes/pheatmap/README.md

 `pheatmap` for Python.

-You can create a heatmap with its annotation bars, just like pheatmap of R.
+You can create a heatmap with its annotation bars, just like pheatmap of R. Documnets at [here](https://pheatmap.readthedocs.io/en/latest/)

 ## Requirements